-Protest made by: Contact inform ation:
+Protest made by: est made by: Contact information:

 Event: Time: 1 Date:

 Grounds for protest:

 Proposed resolution:

 Guidelines for Drill Team

 The following guidelines were drawn up by King County 4-H Horse Club leaders as an aid in training 4-H boys and girls in drill team work.
 The score card is to be used by 4-H judges in competition 4-H drill events.
 Judges should emphasize drill work, not equipment.
 The following instructions and guidelines define terms used on the scorecard.
 Inspection should always be held in the arena before any drills.